Speedway 5 Review – Should You Buy This Evergreen Scooter?

 Let’s see the most important performance aspects of the Speedway 5.

-The strong performance of the Speedway 5 is due to its celebrated high-quality dual motors.
-The two hub BLDC motors are integrated into the wheels, and have 800 Watts of real power each, for a real power level of 1600 Watts, and a peak power level of incredible 3600 Watts.
+The Speedway 5’s robust performance stems from its high-quality dual motors.
+With two integrated hub BLDC motors, each boasting 800 Watts of real power, the scooter delivers a combined real power of 1600 Watts and an impressive peak power of 3600 Watts.

 Speed